alkhe/fluxette/README.md

 }
 ```

 For simpler use cases, just plug Reducers into other Reducers.
+(You should write a Reducer to do this).

 ```js
 import Shape from 'reducer/shape';